robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 You have two options to inject device certificates into your Product Cloud:

 * **Automatic.** Choose a default cloud API to automatically accept device certificates as soon as you bind a Batch ID to your account.
-Cloud ID will automatically provision devices into your cloud API as soon as you activate a Batch ID.
+Cloud ID will automatically provision devices into your cloud API as soon as you activate a Product Batch ID.

-* **Manual.** Once you’ve activated a Batch ID you can instead choose to manually provision batches of devices to a Product Cloud using a cloud API of your choice.
-You can also trigger the provisioning action multiple times in order to provision batches of devices into multiple Product Clouds.
+* **Manual.** Once you’ve activated a Product Batch ID you can instead choose to manually provision batches of devices to a Product Cloud using a cloud API of your choice.
+You can also trigger the provisioning action multiple times to provision batches of devices into multiple Product Clouds.

 Your unique manufacturing workflow will determine whether automated or manual API-driven provisioning is your best choice.

 Configuring a cloud API
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to provision devices using an API you need to first set up a link to your Product Cloud by configuring a cloud API in the CIRRENT™ Console.
+To provision devices using an API you need to first set up a link to your Product Cloud by configuring a cloud API in the CIRRENT™ Console.
 To configure your first cloud API with Cloud ID, navigate to **Device Management** and **Cloud ID**.
-Select the **Product Cloud APIs** tab, and click on **Add Cloud API**.
+Select the **Provisioning** tab, and click on **Add Cloud API**.

+ABCDEFGHIJKLMON Tahir - please insert image #A05

 You’ll be presented with a dialog box where you need to complete your Product Cloud API details.

 **Configuring Amazon Web Services**